 The 'overview' report gives you a high-level view of your conversion paths.
 It tells you information like how many days and ad interactions it took users to convert, how many of your conversions included ad interactions on more than one device, and which campaigns are most effective at assisting conversions.
 This provides valuable insight into your customers' journeys to conversion.

-The 'top paths' report shows you the most common paths your customers take to complete a conversion.
+The "Conversion paths" report shows you the most common paths that your customers take to complete a conversion.
 It provides this information based on the ads your customers clicked before a conversion took place.
 Within this report, you can see more details by selecting options from the drop-down menus.

 By default, the report shows paths that provide a detailed look at the sequences of users' ad interactions prior to conversion.
 Successive ad interactions with the same dimension value are consolidated into a single touchpoint showing the number of repeat interactions.